jokob-sk/NetAlertX/front/plugins/website_monitor/README.md

 ### Notes

 - Setting `(WEBMON_)SQL_internet_ip` is not used and specified for demonstration purposes only.
-- Parameters `macs` and `internet_ip` are not used and specified for demonstration purposes only.
+- Parameters `macs` and `internet_ip` in the `config.json` file are not used and specified for demonstration purposes only.